General Information

 Schools and Degrees

-This catalog contains information about graduate programs in the College of Arts and Sciences, School of Business, School of Dentistry, School of Education, School of Engineering, School of Health Professions, School of Nursing, School of Optometry, School of Public Health and the Joint Health Sciences.
+This catalog contains information about graduate programs in the College of Arts and Sciences, School of Business, School of Dentistry, School of Education and Human Sciences, School of Engineering, School of Health Professions, School of Nursing, School of Optometry, School of Public Health and the Joint Health Sciences.

 Most UAB graduate students are working toward a degree; however, some have other educational goals.
 Graduate level degrees are usually characterized by the level of master's, specialist or doctoral.